 Do you think that a Medicare Advantage plan might be right for you?
 Let’s take a look at some of the best Advantage plans currently on the market.

 Aetna offers a limited selection of special needs plans in 12 states.
-Their plan benefits go beyond the services offered by Original Medicare and include local healthy living resources, prescription drug deliveries and SilverSneakers fitness membership programs.
+Its plan benefits go beyond the services offered by Original Medicare and include local healthy living resources, prescription drug deliveries and SilverSneakers fitness membership programs.

 Most plans also include vision and dental coverage options.
 With wide availability and 24/7 on-call nursing services, Aetna is one of the best Medicare Advantage providers for individualized plan solutions.

-3. Humana: Best Coverage for Medicare Advantage Plan
+2. Best for Medicare Advantage Plans: Humana

+Some individuals have special health conditions or care needs that require more intensive treatments, personalized care treatments or more individual specialist attention.
 These services may be limited under some Medicare Advantage plans.
 Cigna offers personalized plans that offer an increased range of services depending on your individual health needs.
 Special needs plans include access to a wider range of specialists, regular health assessments outside of annual physicals and care transition assistance.

 Cigna is one of the country’s top choices for those living with a special medical condition, with a worldwide network of over 86 million members.